Charles H. Montgomery

 "Who's Who in America" and "Who’s Who in American

-Charles was appointed as Chair of the Family Law Section of the North
+Lawyer.”
+Charles was appointed as Chair of the Family Law Section

-the North Carolina Bar Association’s Citizen Lawyer Award, an award
+received the North Carolina Bar Association’s Citizen Lawyer Award,

-established to recognize lawyers who volunteer their time to worthy community
+an award established to recognize lawyers who volunteer their time to

 Charles has extensive experience representing clients in interstate and international child custody and support litigation.
 These cases involve complex applications of the Uniform Child-Custody Jurisdiction & Enforcement Act and the Uniform Interstate Family Support Act.